 I enjoy the simple things in life.
 I am a person who is not motivated by money or fame.
 I am motivated by experiences and memories.
 My idea of a successful life is one that I can look back on later in the form of a photo album, re-living all the places I’ve traveled to and all the people I’ve met; all the cultures I learned about, and all the various aspects of life I’ve experienced.

 + I think National Parks are America’s greatest contribution to the world, and something we should always support and protect.
-You haven’t experienced the great outdoors (And fear!) until you’ve accidentally snuck up on an 8′ tall moose in the backcountry.

-+ I grew up in Greenville, SC and have lived here most of my life.
++ I grew up in Greenville, SC and have lived here off-and-on for most of my life.
 Having a solid home base is important for being able to experience and learn about the world around us.
 If I were to move, I would probably choose Colorado or Oregon, which seem to fit my lifestyle and interests, but I have no plans anytime soon.